 Tips to Beat Glavenus: Monster Hunter World – Iceborne Guide

-Assuming that is still the case, though, a Light Bowgun or Heavy Bowgun might be your best bet.
+A Light Bowgun or Heavy Bowgun might be your best bet.
 These weapons both let you deal significant, consistent damage via Pierce Ammo.
 Since Glavenus is so large, it’s especially susceptible to this ammo type, especially when it’s standing still.
 And the consistency of Bowgun ammo versus the Bow Dragonpiercer makes it perfect for flinching a monster — similar to shooting Xeno’Jiva in the chest when it becomes enraged.

-Glavenus Gear: Monster Hunter World Guide
+Glavenus Armor: Monster Hunter World Guide

-In the meantime, thanks for reading another Monster Hunter: World – Iceborne guide.
+Thanks for reading another Monster Hunter: World – Iceborne guide.
 We hope it helps you beat Glavenus in record time (or at least with as few carts as possible).
 Good luck, hunter!